romanowski/improvement-proposals/content/scala-cli.md

 Each of these commands expand what the current scripts offer and can be discussed separately.
 We can even open a dedicated SIP for each of them.

 Beyond that, `scala-cli` offers multiple sub-commands needed to manage itself (e.g. `update`) or its components (e.g. the Bloop server).
-In most cases, these are not user-facing, but these are handy.
-We can elaborate in more details what are those commands and why we need them if needed.
+In most cases, these are not user-facing, but still handy.
+We can elaborate in more detail on what those commands are and why we need them, if necessary.

 Scala CLI can be also configured using ["using directives"](https://scala-cli.virtuslab.org/docs/guides/using-directives) - a comment-based configuration syntax that should be placed at the top of Scala files.
 This allows for self-containing examples within one file since most configuration can be provided either from the command line or via using directives (command line has precedence).
 This is a game changer for use cases like scripting, reproduction, or within the academic scope.